 Most people acquire possessions by exchanging their labor for the possessions of others.
 In other words, they are employed by others to perform a certain type of work.
-In exchange for the work, they are given property in the form of money, with which they can acquire still other types of property.
+In exchange for the work, they are given possessions in the form of money, with which they can acquire still other possessions.
 Depending upon the scarcity of the skills and experience they offer to purchasers of their services (employers), they may be able to sell their services for larger or smaller wages.

 Whether an individual sells it for $20 thousand, $200 thousand, or $20 million dollars, no one would deny that his labor itself is his property.
 He has a right to this property, meaning his claim upon it is absolute and exclusive.
 He is entitled to own his labor and to dispose of it as he sees fit.
 Those are the bases of his right to sell it.

 It must follow that he also has an absolute and exclusive right to those wages.
 After all, he has just exchanged part of his life for them.
 Who else could claim any right to part of his life?
 The wage earner will invariably exchange most of his wages for other goods, but his right to whatever he acquires with his wages is identical to his right to his labor itself, which is merely a portion of his life.
 Denying this right necessarily supposes other people have a right to part or all of his labor, and therefore part of his life.